-Toronto Shorts International Film Festival is the largest short film festival in Canada.**

-{First}

-Toronto Shorts International Film Festival is the largest short film festival in Canada.
-Toronto Shorts provides a showcase for the best short-form cinema and its creators in the world, held annually in the heart of Toronto.
+Toronto Shorts is a non-profit organization that provides a showcase for the best short films and their creators from around the world, annually in the heart of Toronto.

-We feel that short form cinema and its creators should have their own premier film festival in Toronto deserving similar recognition given to the feature film and its creators.
+We feel that short-form cinema and its creators should have their own premier film festival in Toronto deserving similar recognition given to the feature film and its creators.
 The heart of the festival will be our quality and scope of extraordinary film programming.